kelsilistman/kelsilistman.github.io/research.md

 ## Talks & Presentations
 - **Grid cells and their arrangements**, Student Research Talks (StReeTs), GMU, February 2026
   Studying the arrangements of grid cells, whose firing fields lie on a hexagonal lattice.
-  <a href="flyers/my-talk-flyer.pdf" target="_blank">View flyer</a>
+  <a href="gridcells.pdf" target="_blank">View flyer</a>
 - **An integral over continuous paths in S^1**, Student Research Talks (StReeTs), GMU, March 2025
   Integration over the space of paths on the circle, using the disintegration theorem and a consequence of the Cameron-Martin theorem.
-  <a href="flyers/my-talk-flyer.pdf" target="_blank">View flyer</a>
+  <a href="pathspaceintegral.pdf" target="_blank">View flyer</a>

 ---